-Dannie and the other POWs were liberated by American troops on September 9, 1945, and were taken to Saipan on the U.S.A.H.S.
+The former POWs were taken to Saipan on the U.S.A.H.S.
 Marigold.
-From there, he was flown by Air Transport Command to Hawaii.
+From there, Dannie was flown by Air Transport Command to Hawaii.
 Finally, he was flown to the United States landing at Hamilton Airfield, north of San Francisco, and hospitalized at Letterman General Hospital.
 He was then sent to Galesburg, Illinois, and hospitalized there.

 After he was liberated, his parents received this telegram: